 All climbing has inherent risk and for anyone to say “Yes, they are safe” would be a lie.
-That being said, if you are properly prepared, well kitted out, and choosing routes within your limits, the chance of having an accident is low.
+That being said, if you are properly prepared, well-kitted out, and choosing routes within your limits, the chance of having an accident is low.

-Falls can still be bad though, if you’re at the upper end of a cable and slip, you will travel the length of the cable down, plus the length of the via ferrata lanyard, this can be several meters.
+Falls can still be bad though, if you’re at the upper end of a cable and slip, you will travel the length of the cable down, plus the length of the via ferrata lanyard, which can be several meters.

 It’s worth noting that after a fall, you’re via ferrata lanyard should be replaced as it will be weakened.
-You should frequently check your energy absorption system, on the inside there’s a tear-off label that indicates whether it’s fit for purpose.
+You should frequently check your energy absorption system, on the inside, there’s a tear-off label that indicates whether it’s fit for purpose.